ChrisWhealy/WeatherDemo/README.md

 ## Assumption

-The use of this app assumes you already have a Cloud Foundry account on at least the SAP Trial landscape.
+The instructions below assume you already have a Cloud Foundry account on at least the SAP Trial landscape.
 If this is not the case, please first create an account as per the [instructions here](https://help.sap.com/doc/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7da580474d654d96ad4d4fc05c778a18.html#loio7da580474d654d96ad4d4fc05c778a18).

 ## Delivery